Skip to main content

 Buy the EO Mini Pro 3 if:

-• You have an extremely tight installation space and need the smallest possible unit
+• The mounting space dictates the smallest possible unit

-• You're a British Gas/Hive customer who can benefit from the 25% Power+ cashback
+• You're a British Gas customer using Hive Power+ and the 25% cashback

 Detailed breakdown